normanormata/norma-normata/_pages/bd.md

 [A suggested form for citing a witness is found on page 171.]

-## Chapter V
-Cases without Full Process
+## Chapter V: Cases without Full Process
 1. When a person comes before a judicatory as his own accuser, the judicatory may proceed to judgment without full process, determining first, what offense, if any has been committed, and, if a serious offense (cf. Chapter III, Section 7.b [6]) has been committed, what censure shall be pronounced.

 2. Erasure is an act of discipline without full process.